 Read more

-Original edition of this curious work on the festivals instituted under the reign of King René.
-Their origin dates back to around 1462, they included games, processions, jousts, tournaments, etc…
+First edition of this curious work on the festivals instituted under the reign of king René.
+Their origin dates back to around the year 1462; they gave rise to games, processions, jousts, tournaments, etc…

 Vinet, 819; Cohen-De Ricci 367-368; Lipperheide Sl 20; Rümann 859.

-Complete copy of the 12 folding etchings with captions in Provençal, these very picturesque figures are drawn and engraved by P. et G. Grégoire (son of the author) who were the inventors of painting on velvet, with the engraved music plate (march of the lieutenant of the Prince, airs of the Queen of Sheba, the wild horses (sic) of the passage, the watch) and frontispiece the portrait of King René of Anjou by G. Grégoire, making a total of 14 figures.
+Complete copy with the 12 folding etched plates with legends in Provençal, these highly picturesque figures are drawn and engraved by P. and G. Grégoire (sons of the author), who were the inventors of painting on velvet, with the engraved music plate (march of the Lieutenant of the Prince, airs of the Queen of Sheba, the chevaux frux (sic) of the passade, the night watch) and the frontispiece portrait of king René of Anjou by G. Grégoire, making a total of 14 illustrations.
 (Barbier, vol. 2, col. 378).

-The interest of this book is such that a facsimile was made in Marseille in 1978.
+The interest in this book is such that a facsimile was produced in Marseille in 1978.

 See less information